 “Isabella has plenty of fitness techniques and does Yoga as well as Pilates.
 Therefore, she decides to create a schedule where she will broadcast three events on Mondays:

 *3-4 PM-Pilates Class*

 Video on Demand

-Video on Demand (VOD) is when an audience watches videos “on-demand” at any time, in any place.
+A VOD is when an audience watches videos “on-demand”.
 These videos include movies, TV shows, music videos, or any other type of filmed content (similar to Netflix).
 In conventional TV, shows and movies run on specific schedules.
 However, with a VOD, viewers have access to content at all times at a fixed cost or for free.
 VODs also offer the possibility to fast-forward, replay, pause, and play.

-As simple as it sounds, making a channel or a VOD, and then Pay-Per-View means that viewers pay a flat fee.
-A one-time event, can be placed on its own channel with a set fee and recorded for a VOD.
+As simple as it sounds, a channel, or a VOD can be made Pay-Per-View, meaning that viewers pay a flat fee.
+A one-time event can be placed on its own channel with a set fee and recorded for a VOD.
 Alternatively, a recurring event will have a weekly or monthly subscription.
 The bigger the audience, the greater the streaming revenue.

 To summarize, a channel can run 24/7 and multiple channels can run at the same time.
 Events run within a channel one after the other.
 Furthermore, VODs are recorded videos that come out of live-streams or they could be uploaded directly onto a WordPress website.
 Pay-Per-View is a method of monetization.
 Viewers pay to view a live-stream or a VOD, similar to buying a cinema ticket to view the movie once.
 Hopefully, this article has clarified your doubts and removed the need for interpretation.
 If you would like to experience our services before fully committing, sign up at any time for a free trial.